Fuzzy Classification Aggregation: Results

-It is easy to see that when $m=p$, all the inequalities of the surjectivity conditions turn into equalities.
-This implies that trivially, the FCAF$^\ast$ satisfies the {\it $k$-allocation} property for any $k=m\geq2$ \citep{aczel1980characterizationwam}, that is, if $\sum_{j=1}^mc(x_j)_t= s$, then $(\sum_{j=1}^{m}(\alpha(\boldsymbol{c})(x_j))_1,\ldots,\sum_{j=1}^{m}(\alpha(\boldsymbol{c})(x_j))_p) = \boldsymbol{s}$ where $\boldsymbol{s}$ is a $p-$dimensional vector with an $s$ on every entry.
-The $k$-allocation property allows us to characterize the symmetric FCAF$^\ast$s that satisfy Fuzzy Consensus for any value of $m$ such that $m\geq p\geq 2$. \begin{teo} Let $m\geq p\geq 2$.
-A symmetric FCAF$^{\ast}$ satisfies Fuzzy Consensus if, and only if, it is a Weighted Arithmetic Mean. \end{teo} \begin{proof} \citet{aczel1980characterizationwam} show that a mapping $\boldsymbol{c}:\mathbb{R}^n\rightarrow\mathbb{R}$ satisfies the k-allocation property for $k=2,3$ and is bounded if, and only if, it is a Weighted Arithmetic Mean.
-In our setting, symmetry implies that for a given category $t\in P$, we have the same elementary FCAF$^\ast$ for every object.
-By Fuzzy Consensus, they are bounded and thus they are Weighted Arithmetic Means.
-By a similar proof to the one used in Theorem~\ref{main}, it is easy to see that the elementary FCAF$^\ast$s are the same for every category, concluding our proof. \end{proof}
+We have that an optimal FCAF$^\ast$ satisfies the {\it $k$-allocation} property for any $k=a\geq2$ \citep{aczel1980characterizationwam}, that is, if for any $t\in P$ such that $\sum_{j=1}^ac^\ast_A(x_j)_t= s$ for all $i\in N$, it is the case that \mbox{$\sum_{j=1}^{m}\alpha(\boldsymbol{c}_A^\ast)(x_j)_t=s$}.
+The $k$-allocation property allows us to characterize the optimal and symmetric FCAF$^\ast$s that satisfy Fuzzy Consensus for all values of $m$ such that $m\geq p\geq 2$. \begin{teo} Let $m\geq p\geq 2$.
+An optimal and symmetric FCAF$^{\ast}$ satisfies Fuzzy Consensus and Non-Dictatorship if, and only if, it is a Weighted Arithmetic Mean with a non-degenerate set of weights. \end{teo} \begin{proof} \citet{aczel1980characterizationwam} show that a mapping $\boldsymbol{c}:\mathbb{R}^n\rightarrow\mathbb{R}$ satisfies the k-allocation property for $k=2,3$ and is bounded if, and only if, it is a Weighted Arithmetic Mean.
+In our setting, symmetry implies that for a given category $t\in P$ and a given $A\subseteq X$, $\alpha_A$ can be seen as a set of elementary FCAFs $\{\alpha_x\}_{x\in A}$, where $\alpha_x=\alpha_y$ for all $x,y\in A$.
+By optimality, the k-allocation property is satisfied by $\alpha_A$ for all $A\subseteq X$, in particular for the cases where $|A|=2$ or $|A|=3$.
+Fuzzy Consensus implies they are bounded and thus, by \citet{aczel1980characterizationwam}, the mapping $\alpha_A$ is a Weighted Arithmetic Mean for all $A\subseteq X$.
+Finally, Non-Dictatorship implies that the set of weights is non-degenerate.
+By a similar proof to the one used in Theorem~\ref{main}, it is easy to see that the mappings $\alpha_A$ are the same for every category, concluding our proof. \end{proof}